 Fred Spinelly and his Lido Venice Band – recorded October 1927.

-My Heart Stood Still (Rodgers and Hart) – for the Broadway musical A Connecticut Yankee (1927) where it was introduced by Constance Carpenter and William Gaxton.
-This recording is by Jessie Matthews and Leslie “Hutch” Hutchinson (date unknown).
+My Heart Stood Still (Rodgers and Hart) was written for the Broadway musical A Connecticut Yankee (1927) where it was introduced by Constance Carpenter and William Gaxton.

 Jessie Matthews (1907-1981) was an English actress, dancer and singer of the 1930s, whose career continued into the post-war period.
 She was born in London in relative poverty, one of sixteen children.
 She debuted on stage on 29 December 1919, in Bluebell in Fairyland.
 Matthews was acclaimed in the United Kingdom as a dancer and as the first performer of numerous popular songs of the 1920s and 1930s.
 She developed a following in the USA, where she was dubbed “The Dancing Divinity”. – info from dailymotion provider kspm0220s.